Nedumkotta: Attack of Tipu Sultan and its destruction

-The Maharaja requested the Madras Governor to issue orders to the British army to co-operate with him in case of an attack from Tippu Sultan which was expected every moment.
-Help was promised but never rendered on time.
-On the second of March Tippu again started his attacks by a skirmish outside the wall and on the sixth March he ordered his artillery to move forward.
-The wall sustained heavy fire of the artillery for about a month but at last yielded, a breach three quarter of a mile long was formed.
+The Maharaja requested the Madras Governor to issue orders to the British army to co-operate with him in case of an attack from Tippu Sultan which was expected at any moment.
+Help was promised but was never rendered on time.
+On the second of March,Tippu once again started his attacks by a skirmish outside the wall and on the sixth of March, ordered his artillery to move forward.
+The wall sustained heavy fire from artillery for about a month but at last yielded a breach that was three quarters of a mile long.
 Later in April he came back with reinforcements and this time was able to break into the territory after making the way through the Nedumkotta.
 He destroyed the wall at Konoor kotaa or kottamuri and advanced further.
 He filled trenches for a few kilometres to enable his army to move forward.

-The Travancore army found that resistance was useless, retreated and the Mysoreans entered Travancore.
+The Travancore army found that resistance was useless, retreated and the Mysore army entered Travancore.
 The two battalions of the Army of East India company were just spectators without giving any aid to the Travancore army.
 Many portions of the wall were destroyed during war, others later eroded away due to heavy rains, and trenches were filled up.
-The most of the ruins whatever left have also been lost due ignorance about the historical structure among the locals.

-Unfortunately, there are no memorials erected anywhere in Parur, or Angamaly or Alwaye to honour the Dharma Raja, D'Lennoy who were the architects of the fort; or Raja Keshavadas under whose direct command a comparatively small army humbled and defeated the invading army of Tipu Sultan.
+Most of the ruins that were left have also been lost due ignorance about the historical structure among the locals.
+There were also no memorials erected anywhere in Parur, Angamaly or Alwaye to honour the Dharma Raja, D'Lennoy who were the architects of the fort; or Raja Keshavadas under whose direct command a comparatively small army had defeated the invading army of Tipu Sultan.